yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 Isolating the part
 ------------------

-Pick-it stores a point cloud of the model which will be used to find similar parts.
+Pickit stores a point cloud of the model which will be used to find similar parts.
 So it is important that a good point cloud is stored as a model.
 A good model contains lots of information on the part and no information on things that don't belong to the part.
 Therefore it is